DanielleInkster/tech_test_2/README.md

 # Gilded Rose Refactoring Challenge

 ## Original Challenge
-####N.B: The original challenge was written by Terry Hughes in C#.
+#### N.B: The original challenge was written by Terry Hughes in C#.
 The challenge completed in this repository is a Ruby
-translation from Emily Bache found [Translated code](https://github.com/emilybache/GildedRose-Refactoring-Kata "here.")
+translation from Emily Bache found [here.](https://github.com/emilybache/GildedRose-Refactoring-Kata "Translated code source")

-###Gilded Rose Requirements Specification
+### Gilded Rose Requirements Specification
 ======================================

 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a